 A bonus of the Dremel Moto-Saw is that can be used in handheld mode, making it a go-anywhere coping saw.

-Best for Larger Projects: Delta Power Tools 40-694 20 In.
-Scroll Saw
+Best for Larger Projects: Delta 40-694 20-Inch Variable-Speed Scroll Saw

-Model 40-694 from Delta is a scroll saw with a 20-inch throat, which allows for cutting thicker pieces of wood than a 16-inch or 18-inch throat.
+Model 40-694 from Delta is a scroll saw with a 20-inch throat, which allows for cutting wider pieces of wood than a 16-inch or 18-inch throat.
 The table tilts between 0 and 45 degrees to allow for beveling.
-Making this scroll saw even easier to use is the fact that the upper arm can be lifted and locked into position when making blade changes or adjusting position.
-When tackling large projects, it offers plenty of power and speeds up to 1,750 SPM to cut through even tough woods like walnut, according to real life users.
-People also appreciate that the dust hose is capable of keeping up with sawdust as they work – keeping pattern lines or the work surface free of dust and debris.
+Plus, for added convenience, the upper arm can be lifted and locked into position when making blade changes or adjusting blade angle.
+You'll appreciate speeds up to 1,750 strokes-per-minute to cut through even tough woods like walnut, and the dust hose efficiently keeps up with sawdust as you work, keeping pattern lines or the work surface free of dust and debris.

 If you enjoy pattern work, shop for a scroll saw with blades that can be inserted in two directions and variable speeds to allow for greater control.
-The WEN 3920 Scroll Saw is our top pick for a scroll saw for patterns.
+The WEN 3921 Scroll Saw is our top pick for a scroll saw for patterns.

 This scroll saw accepts both pinned and pinless blades, allowing you the choice of blade type.
 Additionally, you can position the blades in a standard or 90-degree position, giving you more flexibility when following scrolling patterns.
 One thing to know is that pinless blade changes aren’t as easy on this scroll saw as some other models—the threading attachment is hard to reach and you’ll need an Allen wrench to complete the job.

-Best for Intarsia: Jet 727200K Scroll Saw With Stand
+Best for Intarsia: Jet 727200K 22-Inch Variable-Speed Scroll Saw

 To create the rich, detailed artwork of intarsia, you’ll need a scroll saw that combines power with intricate cutting abilities.
 The Jet 727200K Scroll Saw with Stand is a popular choice for intarsia enthusiasts and serious woodworkers.

 Unlike many other scroll saws on the market, the Jet 727200K features a tilting arm instead of a tilting table.
 This makes it much easier to replace a worn blade with a fresh one that can keep up with the demands of intarsia woodworking.
 Blade changes are also simplified thanks to improved upper and lower blade holders—the upper mechanism will clamp and tension the blade simultaneously while the lower mechanism allows for tool-free blade changes.

-Best Splurge: Hegner 18-V Scroll Saw
+Best Splurge: Hegner M18-VM2ST 18-Inch Variable-Speed Scroll Saw

-If you’re looking for a scroll saw that will run circles around most other hobby saws on the market, check out the Hegner 18-inch Variable Speed Scroll Saw for the ultimate in quality and construction.
+If you’re looking for a scroll saw that will run circles around most other hobby saws on the market, check out the Hegner 18-inch Variable-Speed Scroll Saw for the ultimate in quality and construction.

 Widely regarded as one of the top scroll saws on the market, the industrial-looking Hegner model leaves no doubt that it’s capable of serious woodworking and crafts.
-An 18-inch throat provides plenty of clearance for most projects and a dual tilt saw table gives you easy cutting angles.
+An 18-inch throat provides plenty of clearance for most projects, and a dual-tilt saw table gives you easy cutting angles.
 The Hegner 18-V also is equipped with a Quicklock tension system that allows for a quick release when it’s time for a blade change.